tkatchenko/satet/README.md

 # Satet

-Platformer built in Unity for LD36 (Ancient Technology).
+Platformer built with Unity for LD36 (Ancient Technology).

 # License